-Other eligible individuals outside of the top-priority groups have access to these services.
-It is a goal that at least 75% of participants receiving individualized career and training services in the Adult program are from at least one of the priority groups identified above.
+It is a goal that at least 75% of participants receiving individualized career and training services in the Adult program are from at least one of the WIOA priority groups identified above.
 The priority of service rate will never be lower than 50.1%.
+The priority provision will be monitored through service and priority of service tracking reports in the MoJobs case management system.
+Monitoring is conducted on a weekly basis to ensure compliance.